Kruiser8/Kruiz-Control/js/Documentation.md

 **Info** | Used to take a screenshot of an OBS source and save it to a file. `<file>` is the absolute path to a file.
 **Format** | `OBS TakeSourceScreenshot <source> <file>` **Example** | `OBS TakeSourceScreenshot Webcam "C:\Users\YOUR_USER_NAME\Documents\Stream\screenshot.png"`

-_Note: The source must be in the current/active scene for this to trigger._

 ***